 Kinetics Toolkit (ktk) is an open-source, pure-python biomechanical library developed by Professor Félix Chénier at Université du Québec à Montréal, Canada.
 It is a package of integrated classes and functions that aims to facilitate research in biomechanics using python.
 It does not attempt to provide a complete workflow from raw files to final analysis (although it may in a far future), or a main graphical user interface, or magical blackboxes that process everything automatically.

 Kinetics Toolkit is mainly addressed to researchers and students in biomechanics with a little background in programming, who may or may not already have a working workflow and who want to understand and control their data.
-This is why special attention is made to API documentation and tutorials, and to maximize the interoperability of ktk with other environments (using Pandas Dataframes as intermediate data containers).
+This is why special attention is made to API documentation and tutorials, and to ensure the interoperability of ktk with other environments (using pandas Dataframes as intermediate data containers).